 Safeguarding the 44% of revenues from the LPUs is given high priority.
 That is why meter commissioning and meter auditing to LPUs is administered right from the Head Office’s Sales & Marketing Division via the Department of Large Power Users.

 The Meter Workshop Section which is responsible with commissioning of LPU meters and attending defective LPU meters.

 The Revenue Protection Section which is responsible in auditing LPU customers as well as supervising and giving technical assistance to Regional Revenue Protection Units.

-From 2007 to 2008 the Marketing Division carried out a Pilot Project on the use of Smart Meters to establish an Automatic Meter Reading (AMR) System where meters can be read and monitored remotely.
+From 2007 to 2008 the Distribution & customer’s services carried out a Pilot Project on the use of Smart Meters to establish an Automatic Meter Reading (AMR) System where meters can be read and monitored remotely.
 Over 100 AMR meters were installed during this Pilot Phase.

 In 2009 the AMR meters were approved to be rolled out to all LPU customers.

 By the end of year 2009, 2,130 AMR meters were procured for LPUs and 8,000 AMR meters were procured for Medium Power Users (Tariff 1 customers using three phase meters).